AyanaZaire/git-interview-baseline/README.md

 ### What are remotes?

-Github's [documentation](https://help.github.com/en/articles/about-remote-repositories) describes a remote URL (or repository) as, "Git's fancy way of saying "the place where your code is stored."
-That URL could be your repository on GitHub, or another user's fork, or even on a completely different server."
+Github's [documentation](https://help.github.com/en/articles/about-remote-repositories) describes a remote URL (or repository) as,

+> Git's fancy way of saying "the place where your code is stored."
+That URL could be your repository on GitHub, or another user's fork, or even on a completely different server.

 Your local branches can attach to remote branches that live on the internet, generally on GitHub, that your team members might contribute to and you can download locally.
-Git is lovely and kind of enough to identify these remote urls by their names, and while we can change a remote's name, it is named "origin" by default.
+Git is lovely and kind of enough to identify these remote URLs by their names, and while we can change a remote's name, it is named "origin" by default.
 We will see the remote name "origin" appear several times below.
-Don't worry if it's a little overwhelming at this point, Git is POWERFUL and we're covering a lot.
-For right not it's okay to just think of "origin" as: the name for our remote URL which is just a place where our code is stored for other folks to access.
+Don't worry if it's all a little overwhelming at this point, Git is *POWERFUL* and we're covering a lot.
+For right now it's okay to just think of "origin" as: the name for our remote URL which is just a place where our code is stored for other folks to access.

-If you want to continue following along in your terminal create a repository on the Github website for our mission-critical application and run git `remote add origin  <REMOTE_URL>` in your terminal.
-This will create a remote repository for our local repository that we have already initialized  using `git init` at the very beginning of this readme.
-The GitHub's remote url usually looks something like: `git@github.com/<github username>/<repo name>.git`.
+If you want to continue following along in your terminal create a repository on the Github website for our "mission-critical application" and run `git remote add origin <remote URL>` in your terminal.
+This will create a remote repository for our local repository that we have already initialized using `git init` earlier this readme.
+The GitHub's remote URL usually looks something like: `git@github.com/<github username>/<repo name>.git`.

 ### Using `git fetch` With Remote Branches

-Now that we're familiar with the concept of remote repos in GitHub...let's say you wanted to update your local copy of the repo with all the branches that might have been added to the GitHub remote repo.
+Now that we're familiar with the concept of remote repos (repositories) in GitHub...let's say you wanted to update your local copy of the repo with all the branches that might have been added to the GitHub remote repo.
 Say hello to, `git fetch`.

 ```
 mission-critical-application $ git fetch